Prep pathways that adapt

 High-risk polyp follow-up and surveillance intervals do not rely on a spreadsheet anyone might miss.
 Named patients, named dates, named triggers, aligned with USMSTF and NHMRC interval guidance.

 Configured by one clinic admin in an afternoon.
-Flat monthly pricing per specialty.
+Per-scope pricing in the US, no per-seat math.
 Designed to go live in weeks once a champion is in place, not quarters.

 This is not a hospital discharge tool dressed for a clinic.
 It is a prep and workflow product with its own authored protocols, its own SMS layer, and its own vocabulary: today's list, room utilisation, case turnover, prep adequacy, recall compliance.